cds-astro/aladin-lite/README.md

 Aladin Lite v3 is out!
 Please play with [Aladin Lite v3 at this link](https://aladin.u-strasbg.fr/AladinLite).

+## Embed it into your projects

+You can embed Aladin Lite it into your webpages in two ways

+### The vanilla way

-If you want to embed it into your webpage, please include [the javascript script of Aladin Lite v3](https://aladin.cds.unistra.fr/AladinLite/api/v3/latest/aladin.js) into your project.
+Please include [the javascript script of Aladin Lite v3](https://aladin.cds.unistra.fr/AladinLite/api/v3/latest/aladin.js) into your project.
 API differences from the v2 are minimal, here is a snippet of code you can use to embed it into your webpages:

 ```js
 <!doctype html>